Which Plants Can I Grow in Seattle?

 - Fig Trees

 If flowers and shrubs are what you have in mind, be sure to mind that they need to be resilient enough to withstand light frosts and hot, sunny summer conditions.
-Here are a few great ideas to get you started:
+Here are a few great ideas to get you started for your shrub or flower garden in Seattle:

 Rosemary (Rosmarinus Officinalis): Make your garden an aromatic delight along with giving it a lush green vibe by planting Rosemary trees!
 As long as nights stay above 10 °F, these plants love being outdoors in full sun.
 Cut them back by one-third if the plan is to bring them indoors for overwintering.
 They can be a bit finicky with their preference for soil to dry out entirely before rewatering and prefer high humidity to thrive.